 Like countless scholars of African-American religion, I began this project after reading Al Raboteau’s classic book Slave Religion.
 Toward the end of the work, he mentions that not all slaves “took solace in religion” and some could not believe in a just and all-powerful God who would allow his people to suffer under slavery.
 Raboteau’s discussion of atheism and agnosticism occupies just two pages yet was incredibly intriguing to me, as I’d encountered no other historians who explored religious skepticism in nineteenth-century slave communities.
 This discovery led me to begin searching for examples of black freethinkers, both in the era of slavery and in the twentieth century, and what I found convinced me that black freethought was much more prevalent and important than scholars have realized.

 Leaders from across the humanist and secular movement will be reading Cameron’s book in preparation for the AHA Center for Education’s Master Class on “Intersectional Humanisms” to be held at our DC headquarters February 29 – March 1, 2020.
-Now in its third year, the Master Class was originally conceived by the late Carol Wintermute, former executive director of The Humanist Institute, and established by her daughter Kristin Wintermute, who previously held the same position and is now the director of the AHA Center for Education.
-Previous classes (which are by-invitation to movement leaders) addressed humanism’s connection to anti-blackness and white supremacy.
+Now in its third year, the Master Class was originally conceived by the late Carol Wintermute, former co-dean of The Humanist Institute, and established by her daughter Kristin Wintermute, who previously was the Institute’s executive director and is now the director of the AHA Center for Education.
+Previous classes (which are by-invitation to movement leaders) addressed humanism’s connection to anti-blackness and white nationalism.
 The 2020 session, taught by Dr. Monica R. Miller and Dr. Christopher Driscoll (who have both written online courses for the AHA Center for Education), will explore how to address the multiplicity of identities, motivations, and various kinds of marginalizations shaping humanists today.

 “I am really looking forward to this talk at the AHA headquarters and am honored to have my research included in further discussions on intersectionality,” says Cameron.
 If you’re local to the DC region, join us tonight, October 17, from 6:30-8:30pm for his exploration of black freethinkers throughout history.
 And consider attending other AHA Speaker Series events the next time you’re in DC.
 Each month is another opportunity to share space with humanists and learn about how we can together lead fulfilling, ethical lives.